Temppus/TheCleanCoderNotes/README.md

  - Nominal : Estimate with greatest chance of success.
 Highest probability.
  - Pessimistic : Worst case scenario if everything goes wrong.

+## Pressure
+There will almost certainly be times when programmers will be under pressure due to deadlines or other factors.
+It is crucial that professional should stay calm and decisive in these times, instead of blaming management for unrealistic expectations or complaining about time.

+### Handling of pressure
+When under pressure, do not try to rush things !
+Rushing will almost always result in wrong decision thus result in more pressure.
+Instead, stay calm,  step back, plan the problem and try to navigate to reasonable solution/outcome.

+Communicate!
+Let your team or superiors know that you have trouble and ask them for their input and guidance. ***Nothing makes people more angry and less rational than surprises.
+Surprises multiply pressure by ten.***

+## Collaboration
+ Programming also requires working with people wither we want or don't.
+Professional programmer should take time to understand business, talk to users, sales, marketing about issues they have.
+We should be aware that we are sailing on same ship.